 We know that as students at GPRC, you dream big and that you have come to college to get the education you need to achieve your goals.
 We also know that going to college while balancing life as a student is hard work.
-That’s why we've partnered with RBC to support students with services that help you succeed.
+That’s why in addition to our mental health resources, we've partnered with RBC to support students with services that help you succeed.

-The Education Ambassador Program serves to reach out to prospective students, helping the newest members of the GPRC community make a successful transition into life at college, and continues as they work toward their educational, personal and professional goals.
-Under the umbrella of the RBC Centre for Student Wellbeing, the program will be expanded to include a “buddy system” which will see first-year students paired with second-year students responsible for acquainting them with the College and its many services and opportunities, making the new student feel welcome, confident, and safe in this new environment.
+The Student Ambassador Program serves to reach out to prospective students, helping the newest members of the GPRC community make a successful transition into life at college, and continues as they work toward their educational, personal and professional goals.
+Under the umbrella of the RBC Centre for Student Wellbeing, the program will include a “buddy system” where first-year students are paired with second-year students who are responsible for acquainting them with the College and its many services and opportunities, making the new student feel welcome, confident, and safe in this new environment.

 The Experience GPRC Program offers rural students with promising ability - but who may be less likely than their city-dwelling peers to pursue post-secondary education - a chance to be introduced to the College, which will be presented as a viable option for their future.
 Ensuring students who intend to enroll at GPRC have the supports they need to make this significant transition - including application assistance, residence advice, financial aid, and mental wellness resources - will be key to the success of this program.